 Sign up for Free

-There are three main factors to an SBA loan: loan amount, interest rate, and loan term.
-Using an SBA loan calculator to figure out how much money to borrow is the first step to determining the monthly payments.
-SBA loans typically have a maximum amount of $5 million, providing business owners with the ability to secure a large amount of funding for their business.
+There are three main factors to an SBA loan payment: loan amount, interest rate and loan term.
+Using an SBA loan calculator to figure out how much money you can afford to borrow is the first step to determining the monthly payments.
+SBA loans, specifically the popular SBA 7(a) loans, typically have a maximum amount of $5 million, providing business owners with the ability to secure a large amount of funding for their business.

-One unique aspect about SBA loans is that they are partially guaranteed by the government.
-This means that the SBA will use federal money to back up a percentage of these government business loans in order to protect lenders from borrowers that could potentially default on the loan.
-While the SBA covers a good portion of this guaranty, the lenders are responsible for the remaining portion which is assessed as a fee.
+There are other potential limitations related to SBA loans themselves.
+One unique aspect about SBA loans is that they are partially guaranteed by the government — this means that the SBA will use federal money to back a percentage of the loans to protect lenders from borrowers who default.
+While the SBA covers a good portion of this guaranty, lenders are responsible for the remaining portion, which is assessed as a fee.
 Lenders have the option to either incur the fee or pass it along to the borrower, which could be incorporated in the total loan amount.
-If the lender chooses to forward the fee to the borrower, this will change the monthly SBA payments.
+If the lender chooses to forward the fee to the borrower, this will change the borrower’s monthly SBA loan payment.

-The guarantee fee will vary based on the loan amount and term, but thanks to the SBA, there are certain guidelines that lenders must follow if they do choose to integrate the guaranty fee into the total SBA loan amount.
-Depending on the loan amount, the fee can run anywhere between 0% to 3.5%.
-SBA loans that are more than $1 million are subject to an additional fee of 0.25%.
-The main factor that contributes to the limitation of the SBA loan calculator is that borrowers will not know if their lender will take care of the guaranty fee until they are ready to negotiate the terms of the loan.
+The guaranty fee will vary based on the loan amount and term, but thanks to the SBA, there are certain guidelines that lenders must follow if they do choose to integrate the guaranty fee into the total SBA loan amount.
+Depending on the loan amount, the fee can run anywhere between 0.25% to 3.5%, though qualified veterans would not pay a guaranty fee for certain types of 7(a) loans.
+For SBA loans that are more than $1 million, the funds over $1 million are subject to an additional fee of 3.75%.
+The main factor that contributes to the limitation of the SBA loan calculator is that borrowers would not know if their lender plans to take care of the guaranty fee until they are ready to discuss the terms of the loan.